snowplow-archive/snowplow.github.com/_posts/2014-06-20-snowplow-java-tracker-0.2.0-released.md

 <h2><a name="transaction-item">4.
 TransactionItem class</a></h2>

 Initially, when calling `trackEcommerceTransactionItem`, you passed in a `List<Map<String, String>>` that represented a transaction item.
-This was weakly typed and we felt we can do better by providing a `TransactionItem` class that can be used to create individual items.
+This was weakly typed, and we felt we could do better by providing a `TransactionItem` class that can be used to create individual items.
 This lets you pass a `List<TransactionItem>` to the tracker instead.

 <h2><a name="constant-parameter">5.
 Constant & Parameter classes</a></h2>

 An early introduction of a Constant & Parameter class that would be used to store various string constants and keys from the [Snowplow Tracker Protocol][tracker-protocol] respectively.
 We wanted to keep a unified place to keep code clean and place for users to add their own keys for unstructured events.

 <h2><a name="misc">6.
 Miscellaneous</a></h2>
-Some minor changes include some initial unit tests, Travis build support, renamed classes & general code clean up.
+Some minor changes include initial unit tests, Travis build support, renamed classes, and general code clean up.

 <h2><a name="support">7.
 Support</a></h2>

 The Snowplow Java Tracker is quite new and is rapidly being developed.
 We'd love to hear of any feature suggestions from you, or even help setting up the tracker.
-Feel free to [get in touch][talk-to-us] with us or [raise an issue] if you find any bugs.
+Feel free to [get in touch][talk-to-us] with us, or [raise an issue][issues] if you find any bugs.

 For more details on this release, please check out the [0.2.0 Release Notes] [release-020] on GitHub.